hirosh7/sde-mcp/README.md

 **Note:** After creating the project, you must:
 1. Review the survey structure returned by the tool
 2. Set appropriate survey answers using `add_survey_answers_by_text` or `set_project_survey_by_text`
-3. Commit the survey draft using `commit_survey_draft` to generate countermeasures
+3. Commit the survey draft using `commit_survey_draft` to publish the survey and generate countermeasures.

 The `create_project_from_code` tool:
 - Creates or uses an existing application